Dr Little is a lecturer in the School of Animal, Rural & Environmental Sciences and is Course Leader for BSc (Hons) Environmental Science.

 - The ecology of inland saltmarshes

-- Investigating the response and recovery of aquatic fauna to supra-seasonal drought in streams and rivers
+- The response and recovery of aquatic fauna to supra-seasonal drought in streams and rivers

 - Developing innovative tools for understanding marine biodiversity and assessing Good Environmental Status

-Dr Little has PhD students in several of the above research areas.
-Opportunities to carry out postgraduate research towards an MPhil/PhD exist and further information can be obtained from the NTU Graduate School.
+Opportunities to carry out postgraduate research towards an MPhil/PhD in these research areas exist and further information can be obtained from the NTU Graduate School.

 - President-Elect of the Estuarine and Coastal Sciences Association (ECSA)